mryogi11/mybabybridge_benefit_platform/docs/README.md

 - **Benefit Verification**: Employer/health plan benefit verification and package management.
 Includes full admin UI (`/admin/packages`) for package CRUD.
 The user-facing verification flow (Steps 4-6) is partially implemented; initial steps (1-3) are planned for a future release.
 - **User Management (Admin)**: Interface for administrators to add, view, edit (name, role), and delete users.
     - Admin UI located at `/admin/users`.
+- **Organization Management (Admin)**: Interface for administrators to add, view, edit, and delete organizations, including management of approved email domains for user registration.
+    - Admin UI located at `/admin/organizations` and `/admin/organizations/[orgId]`.

 ## Prerequisites